How Many Quarters In 1 Dollar

 Q: What is the weight of a quarter?
 A: A U.S. quarter weighs approximately 5.67 grams.

 Q: Do other countries have coins similar to the U.S. quarter?
 A: Some countries have coins with similar denominations or values, but the specific design and composition vary.
-For example, Canada has a 25-cent coin also known as a quarter.
+To give you an idea, Canada has a 25-cent coin also known as a quarter.

 Conclusion